ammarhakim/gkeyll1/docs/manual/hyperequation.rst

    gasGamma = 1.4,
   }

+This object will not apply any positivity fixes to the pressure and density of the fluid.

-The following code block uses the euler equation block and conserved variables field ``qCons`` to compute the primitive variables ``qPrim`` and then write out the pressure to an HDF5 file
+The following code block uses the euler equation object and conserved variables field ``qCons`` to compute the primitive variables ``qPrim`` and then write out the pressure to an HDF5 file